 Stacey B. Stephens is Director of BHB’s Upton/Druid Heights Program.
 She has over 17 years of experience in assisting underserved women and children gain access to medical and mental health services throughout the Baltimore and the D.C.
 Metropolitan area.
 Stacey has worked at several nationally renowned hospitals including Johns Hopkins Medical Center, University of Maryland Medical System and The Children’s National Medical Center in Washington, DC.
 She has developed several community based programs that help women and adolescent girls in the areas of HIV/AIDS, breast cancer and infant mortality.
 Stacey is a Clinical Instructor at the University of Maryland at Baltimore School of Social Work and an Adjunct Professor at Morgan State University School of Social Work where she teaches and inspires future healthcare professionals.
 She is a Certified Diversity Practitioner which enables her to help individuals, groups, organizations and communities effectively manage cultural differences and influence system change.
 Stacey earned a master of social work from the University of Maryland at Baltimore.

-Tina Suliman is a master’s student completing her field work with the Johns Hopkins Center for Communication Programs.
+Tina Suliman is a Communications Specialist at the Johns Hopkins Center for Communication Programs.
 She assists BHB Initiative by providing communication and social media support.
 After graduating from Georgetown University with a BA in Psychology in 2006, Tina worked as a research assistant on a clinic asthma study at Children's National Medical Center in Washington, DC.
-Tina plans to earn her MSPH in health education and health communication from the Johns Hopkins Bloomberg School of Public Health in May 2012.
+In May 2012, Tina earned her MSPH in health education and health communication from the Johns Hopkins Bloomberg School of Public Health.

 Robin Truiett-Theodorson is Project Coordinator, Healthy Communities Initiative, at Family League of Baltimore and co-director of the B’more Fit for Healthy Babies weight loss and fitness intervention.
 Robin previously served in key leadership roles in the athletics departments of several colleges and universities where she helped to advance gender equity in women’s programs; ensured the institution was in NCAA compliance and assisted coaches and student-athletes in the areas of sporting achievement and academic growth.
 Her areas of expertise include strategic planning, organizational management, program coordination, communication, and compliance monitoring.
 She holds a doctorate in education from Morgan State University and a master’s degree in sports management from the University of Tennessee.